xitonix/flags/README.md

 - Automatic key generation (For environment variables and other custom sources)

-- Flag value validation through callbacks and providing valid lists
+- Flag value validation through callbacks and providing a list of acceptable values

 - API extendability to read the flag values from custom sources